-"YES, FAKE!"
+"Yes, fake!"
 He let go of the steering wheel, left his seat and shoved his face into mine.
 He was so close I could see every one of the little blue accents that seemed to explode over his iris, emanating from the pupil, that seemed to narrow, seizing me up.
-He poked my breast, I slapped his hand away.
+He poked my arm, I slapped his hand away.
 "Listen.
 This skin, the hair, the muscle, the human organs, it's all a fake.
-A perfect disguise, no human would ever suspect you of being something else.
+A perfect disguise, no earthling would ever suspect you of being something else.
 This was exactly your mother's intention.
-And somehow she managed to stop your growth, otherwise you would be way too big by now to pass as a human.
+And somehow she managed to stop your growth, otherwise you would be way too big by now to pass for a human.
 So you're still in your sparkling body, but your CPU has developed normally.
-And if you don't stop being so damn recalcitrant I'm feeling tempted to just tie you up and leave you in my sleeper!"
+And if you don't stop being so damn recalcitrant I'm feeling tempted to just tie you up and leave you in the back!"
 I felt his hot breath on my skin, felt his hands being braced on the seat on either side of my hips.
 Intimidated, I leaned back as far as possible, away from this relatively big artificial human male.
-He even smelled like a human.
+He even smelled real.
 It was a somewhat musky, but decent scent.
-Under other circumstances I would even have considered him attractive.
 I held up my hands in a defeated manner.

 "I'll be a good girl.
-Just... stop grinding against me like that."
+Just... get off me, please?"
 He retreated back to his seat.

 "When we arrive I'll have Ratchet examine you.
 I think we'll have to remove all that... flesh to allow your body to reach its full size."
 The next minutes passed in silence.
-So decisions were made about my life and I didn't have a say in it?
-Great, just great.
+I was starting to get a very bad feeling about this.
+Still, I tried not to show it.

 "You know, you're a pretty detailed fake yourself.
 Your hologram, I mean."
 He looked at me, smiling again.

 "Thank you."
-I sat back, pleased with myself.
+I sat back, wrapping my arms around my body.

 As expected, the base was really big.
 Of course, since those guys were simply huge, they needed a shelter that equaled their size.
-It was located in a desert, a sealed military area.
+I had to admit I didn't know where we were exactly for I had fallen asleep for a few hours, but it was located in the desert, a sealed military area.
 Area 51 maybe?
 Couldn't be sure.
 Nervously, I looked over to the hologram again.
 I wondered if, in case I had to stay here for a longer time, I would be allowed to visit my family and my friends.
 After all, even if I had left them in a rush without really thinking about it, I still cared about them.

 "Uh...how long...do I have to stay here?
 I mean, before I can go home and visit my family?"
 He didn't respond while pulling up into a huge hangar.
 "Optimus...?"

 The hologram disappeared, the door on my side of his cab opened.
 Slowly, I stepped out.
 When I had left the vehicle, Optimus transformed.
 I watched him, stunned.
-I'd probably never get tired of seeing them do that.
-This shifting of body parts, creation of new connections, the bombastic metallic sounds that came with it.
+I had never seen anything this fascinating.
+This shifting of body parts, creation of new connections, the bombastic metallic sounds accompanying it.
 When he was finished I took in my surroundings.
-Thirteen Autobots, of which I could identify most, were standing around me, along with countless human soldiers.
+Thirteen Autobots, of which I could identify some, were standing around me, next to a bunch of human soldiers.
 They were all staring at me.
-The greenish mech to my left stepped forward and lifted me up by the back of my jacket, ignoring my shouts of protest.
+The green mech to my left stepped forward and lifted me up by the back of my jacket, ignoring my shouts of protest.
 Ratchet, the chief medical officer.
 He eyed me up and down, obviously running scans as I struggled.
 He would most likely not intend to harm me, but still the position I was in was highly uncomfortable.
-Finally he lay me down on his palm and stroked my back with his other hand like I was some sort of pet you could just pick up to play with.
+Finally he lay me down on his palm and stroked my back with his other hand like I was some sort of pet one could just pick up to play with.
 I didn't want to be treated like an animal.
 I kicked his finger.
 He shook his head.